Open Enrollment Program Policies

 Deferral fees are as follows:

 the fee will be applied toward your tuition in the new session.

 If you choose to defer your admission to a future program session, you must attend that session or you will forfeit all funds previously paid.
-Only one deferral per registration is allowed and the new session must occur within one year of the original session date.
+Only one deferral or substitution per registration is allowed and the new session must occur within one year of the original session date.
 Changes to your program registrations may affect any previously applied discounts (e.g. the multiple program registration discount), and may result in an increase in individual program registration fees.
 There is no cancellation allowed on deferred admissions.

 Please note that you may take advantage of only one discount or special offer per program (e.g.,group pricing, MIT alumni discount, etc.).
 Discounts cannot be combined.
 Visit the FAQ to see a list of available discounts.